-Residents from Iowa City and Coralville will receive limited services and are encouraged to make use of the Crisis Center in Iowa City or the Coralville Community Food Pantry in Coraville.
+Residents from Iowa City, Coralville will receive limited services (pre-bagged groceries) and are encouraged to make use of the CommUnity in Iowa City or the Coralville Community Food Pantry in Coraville.

 Forms & Policies

-- Complete a information sheet once a year.
+- Complete an information sheet once a year.

 All records are confidential and are not used for any other purpose but for providing services.

 You may come as often as once in a calendar week.

 Tuesday 10:00 am – Noon & 3:00 pm – 6:00 pm

 Wednesday 10:00 am – Noon